 A Few Travelling Tips

-- 1 piece of government issued photo identification that shows full name, date of birth OR
+1 piece of Government-issued photo identification that shows full name and date of birth OR

 While many of the major centres in Northern Canada have all the conveniences of a big city, the smaller, more remote communities have very few amenities.
 It is important to be prepared for your final destination, as it may be either very difficult to find the supplies you need or very expensive if you do find it.
 Here are some other useful tips:

 - If you are traveling on to other parts of NWT, Nunavut or Nunavik by plane, be sure to book your flights and accommodations well in advance.